Blogs About Reading

 4. Ready to get creative?
 Let your creativity flow by thinking like an inventor.
 Being curious and making mistakes are all part of the fun.

 5. Last, don’t forget to spend time reading aloud.
-This one activity can make a huge difference in your child’s literacy growth.
+This one activity can make a huge difference in your child’s growth.
 Remind yourself of some of the simple yet powerful things to do while you read aloud.